12 One-on-One Meeting Tools To Boost Productivity

 one on one meeting tools

-Whereby makes it super easy for you to hop on a one-on-one or group video call.
+Whereby makes it super easy to hop on a one-on-one or group video call.
 Simply create your personal link and share it with anyone you want to join the call.
 It eliminates the need to schedule a meeting through an external video conferencing app.
-Here’s why you should use it:
+Here's why you should use it:

 • Cross-platform support—it doesn't matter if you're on a mobile, desktop, or tablet.